 We continue to add strips...

-it should measure 6 1/2 inches square.
+The first round is complete, and it should measure 6 1/2 inches square.

 Continue on, until your strips are all added, and your log cabin is complete.
 Remember to continue going around the block in the same direction when adding your strips.